-To be admitted to the Clinical Vision Research (CVR) graduate program, applicants must have completed one of the following requirements:
+To be admitted to the MSCVR graduate program, applicants must fulfill one of the following requirements:

 Applicants with a baccalaureate degree must submit Graduate Record Examination (GRE) scores.
-Information regarding the GRE can be found at www.gre.org/.
-An average score in the 50th percentile or higher on either the Optometry Admissions Test (OAT) or Medical College Admissions Test (MCAT) may be substituted.
+An average score in the 50th percentile or higher on the Optometry Admissions Test (OAT) or Medical College Admissions Test (MCAT) may be substituted.
+Post-baccalaureate professional degree holders are exempt from the GRE requirement.

 Note: Applicants who have earned a post-baccalaureate professional degree (O.D., D.O., M.D.) are not required to take the Graduate Record Examination (GRE).
 Applicants who do not meet these requirements may be considered for admission on a probationary status.

-The program must receive the application and documentation for admission no later than one month prior to the term the students intends to enter the program (April 1st, Spring term; July 1st, Summer term; October 1st, Fall term; January 1st, Winter term).
+• April 1, Spring term; July 1, Summer term; October 1, Fall term; January 1, Winter term.
 It is preferable for new students to start with the quarter that begins on April first.

-All applicants should request a course-by-course evaluation.
-It is the applicant's responsibility to have course work evaluated, and an official evaluation must be sent directly by the service to the Office of Admissions at:
+• All applicants should request a course-by-course evaluation and ensure official evaluation reports are sent directly to the Office of Admissions:

 Nova Southeastern University